vale-asmat/PythonProject/README.md

 ## Description

-This is a project that shows the renting price in France.
+This is a project that shows the renting price of housing in France.

 ## Features